Insular Celts: Genetics

-A 2003 study showed that genetic markers associated with Gaelic names in Ireland and Scotland are also common in parts of west Wales and England, and are similar to the genetic markers of the Basque people and most different from north Germanic people.
-This similarity supported earlier findings in suggesting a large pre-Celtic genetic ancestry, likely going back to the original settlement of the Upper Paleolithic (later debunked).
-The authors suggest, therefore, that Celtic culture and language may have been imported to Britain at the beginning of the Iron Age by cultural contact, not "mass invasions".
+The Insular Celtic peoples are associated with Haplogroup R-L21, a sub-group of R-M269, which has its highest frequencies among the Irish, Scots, Welsh, and Bretons.
+An archaeogenetics study analyzing ancient DNA found that Bronze Age men buried on Rathlin Island between 2000 and 1500 BC all belonged to Haplogroup R-L21 and were most genetically similar to the modern Irish, Scots and Welsh.

-In 2006, two popular books, The Blood of the Isles by Bryan Sykes and The Origins of the British: a Genetic Detective Story by Stephen Oppenheimer, discuss genetic evidence for the prehistoric settlement of the British Isles, concluding that while there is evidence for a series of migrations from the Iberian Peninsula during the Mesolithic and, to a lesser extent, the Neolithic eras, there is comparatively little trace of any Iron Age migration.
+A 2003 study showed that genetic markers associated with Gaelic surnames in Ireland and Scotland are also common in parts of west Wales and England, and are similar to the genetic markers of the Basque people and most different from north Germanic people.
 Later genetic studies found evidence for some Late Iron Age migration of Celtic (La Tène) people to Britain and on to north-east Ireland.

-In 2021, a major archaeogenetics study uncovered a migration into southern Britain in the Bronze Age, during the 500-year period 1300–800 BC.
+In 2021, a major archaeogenetics study uncovered a migration into southern Britain in the late Bronze Age, during the 500-year period 1300–800 BC.
 The newcomers were genetically most similar to ancient individuals from Gaul.
 During 1000–875 BC, their genetic marker swiftly spread through southern Britain, but not northern Britain.
 The authors describe this as a "plausible vector for the spread of early Celtic languages into Britain".
 There was much less inward migration during the Iron Age, so it is likely that Celtic reached Britain before then.
 Barry Cunliffe suggests that a branch of Celtic was already being spoken in Britain, and that the Bronze Age migration introduced the Brittonic branch.